Whether it’s Organic or Paid, there’s no doubt your business should be a part of the Google Search Engine Results Pages (SERPs).

 The benefits of being at the top of the Organic listings is that your business is perceived as a more trusted and credible source, that hasn’t had to pay to be there – rather, it has been earned.

-Another great feature about high ranking organic listings is that they tend to be a highly cost effective long term option whereby you do not have to pay each time clicks on your listing.
+Another great feature about high ranking organic listings is that they tend to be a highly cost-effective long-term option whereby you do not have to pay each time clicks on your listing.

 Studies also show that organic search results also have higher click through rates.
 This is why SEO (Search Engine Optimisation) has become a must have for any business who wants their business to appear in these top, free listings.

 Paid listings get positioned on a few key factors, including relevancy, quality score and ad spend.
-While search engines like Google appear to generate a level playing field when it comes to AdWords campaigns, most certainly ad spend will win out 9 times out of 10.
+While search engines like Google appear to generate a level playing field when it comes to a Google Ads campaigns, most certainly ad spend will win out 9 times out of 10.
 Paid listings can also make a business appear less credible, as they have to pay for their placement rather than earn it.

 While paid listings can be a good way to generate an increase of traffic to your website, the costs can add up VERY quickly and the people clicking on these listings are typically less relevant than those clicking the organic listings.